-- (a) have a committee or committees to oversee risk, each of which: - (i) has at least three members, a majority of whom are independent directors; and - (ii) is chaired by an independent director,
+- (a) have a committee or committees to oversee risk, each of which: - (i) has at least three members, a majority of whom are independent directors; and - (ii) is chaired by an independent director, the members of the committee; and

-- (iii) the charter of the committee; - (iv) the members of the committee; and - (v) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have risk committee or committees that satisfy (a) above, disclose that fact and the processes it employs for overseeing the entity's risk management framework.
+- as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - if it does not have risk committee or committees that satisfy (a) above, disclose that fact and the processes it employs for overseeing the entity's risk management framework.

 To increase its effectiveness, the Board has an Audit and Risk Committee.
-The Audit and Risk Committee comprises at least three Directors (two voting and one non-voting) and is chaired by Mrs. Shanahan who is a voting, independent and Non-Executive Director.
-The remaining voting committee member, Mr. McLiesh, is independent and Non-Executive.
-The one non-voting member is the Managing Director, Dr Wolgen.
+The Audit and Risk Committee comprises at least three Directors who are all voting and independent and is chaired by Mrs. Shanahan.

-The Committee membership and the number of meetings held, along with each Director's attendance record last year, can be found in the Director's Report to the 2017 Annual Report.
+The Committee membership and the number of meetings held, along with each Director's attendance record last year, can be found in the Director's Report to the 2019 Annual Report.
 An Audit and Risk Committee charter can be located at